klahnakoski/mo-dots/docs/README.md

 There are two major families of objects in Object Oriented programming.
-The first, are ***Actors***: characterized by a number of useful instance methods and some state bundled into a package.
+The first, are ***Actors***: characterized by a number of useful instance methods and some state bundled together to form a unit.
 The second are ***Data***: Primarily a set of properties, with only (de)serialization functions, or algebraic operators defined.

-*Data* objects in Python do not require attributes, only properties.
-Therefore, we can conveniently use attribute access to mean the same as item access: `a["x"]==a.x`.
+*Data* objects in Python have minimal attributes, if any.
+Therefore, we can use attributes to access properties: `a.x == a["x"]`.
 Static property access is clearest done with dot notation `a.x`, and parametric property access is best done with item access `a[v]`.
-Data access is only the beginning.
+Property access is only the beginning.

 Focusing on just *data* objects; We want a succinct way of transforming data.
 We want operations on data to result in yet more data.
 We do not want data operations to raise exceptions.
 This library is solves Python's lack of consistency (lack of closure) under the dot (`.`) and slice `[::]` operators when operating on data objects.
 This library provides the consistent base for a high level data manipulation algebra.